maning00/Molten-Iron-Image-Segmentation/Image_Segmentation/docs/README.md

 - **utils.py:** Utilities for printing, debugging, testing, and evaluation

 - **models:** Folder containing all model files.
-Use this to build your models, or use a pre-built one
+Use this to build your models, or use a pre-built one.
+Default is BiSeNet.

 - **datasets:** The dataset for Semantic Segmentation.